DCF94280-E8F7-F166-A62F886D097067AC

 Authority in the Borderlands is Students’ Levitt Research Topic

 Who do people turn to for help?
 Many turn to family, close friends, or sometimes, they may even seek out state authorities.
-But what happens when these options are no longer available — when you have left behind your families and friends, and state authorities will sooner detain you than offer you help?
-This is the reality for thousands of migrants along the U.S.-Mexico border, and the driving question for a recent summer research project.
+But what happens when these options are no longer available—when you have left behind your families and friends, and state authorities will sooner detain you than offer you help?
+This is the reality for thousands of migrants along the U.S.-Mexico border, and the driving question to Nick Cackett’s ’24 and Quinn Jones’ 23 summer research projects.

 Contact